-http://ec.europa.eu/internal_market/accounting/ias/inde x_fr.htm.
+http://ec.europa.eu/internal_market/accounting/ias/index_f r.htm.

-These accounting principles do not differ from the International Financial Reporting Standards issued by the IASB, insofar as the standards and interpretations published by the IASBB, but have not yet been approved by the European Union, do not have any significant impact on the consolidated financial statements of Groupe ADP.
+These accounting principles do not differ from the International Financial Reporting Standards issued by the IASB, insofar as the standards and interpretations published by the IASB, but have not yet been approved by the European Union, do not have any significant impact on the consolidated financial statements of Group ADP.

-Standards, amendments and interpretations that have been endorsed by the EU and mandatory effective on January the 1st, 2018
+Standards, amendments and interpretations that have been endorsed by the EU and mandatory as from 1 January 2018